alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 With Azure Policy, create a policy to accept only VNets with the tag "Color:Red" and "VNet" in the name.
 This policy will accept VNetA, VNetB and VNetC, but reject the Unscoped_VNet and VNt.

 Policies can be applied to a subscription or management group, and must always be defined _at or above_ the level they're created.
+Only virtual networks within a policy scope are added to a Network Group.

 Create a Policy definition with [az policy definition create](/cli/azure/policy/definition#az-policy-definition-create).
 Replace {mg} with the management group you want to apply this policy to.
 If you want to apply it to a subscription, replace the `--management-group {mgName}` parameter with `--subscription {subId}`.